edgio-docs/edgio-docs/guides/deploying.md

 ![deployments](/images/deploying/deployments.png)

 Having each deployment be simultaneously and permanently accessible makes it easy to preview other developers' work before merging a pull request and enables you to "go back in time" to find where a bug or change in behavior originated.
 We recommend configuring your CI environment to deploy every push to the XDN.
-For more information.

 ## Deploying from CI